 A critical part of American history is the internment of Japanese Americans during World War II.
 Internees created beautiful objects from limited resources lending inspiration for you to do the same with found objects.
 Your virtual field trip features artifacts from the Museum of Craft and Folk Art's popular exhibition and book by Delphine Hirasuna titled "The Art of Gaman."
 Have you ever thought about making toys, gifts, or games out of only what you have in your own room?
 We’ll do just that.

 WHAT YOU NEED:

 Masking, packing, scotch tape

 Household objects and rescued recyclables like:

-Food containers, egg cartons, cereal boxes, twigs, leaves, whatever you can gather easily inside and outside, and that can be attached using glue, tape, string, yarn, wire, twine...
+Food containers, egg cartons, cereal boxes, twigs, leaves, old toys or parts, whatever you can gather easily inside and outside, and that can be attached using glue, tape, string, yarn, wire, pipe cleaners, twine...

 BUILD A SERIES:

 Southwest Native America